potentpwnables/potentpwnables.github.io/_posts/0001-01-07-investigating-web-server-breach-part-ii.md

 can sometimes be a magical place.
 If we Google for “xampp access log format”, we’ll come across this nice [resource](https://www.sumologic.com/blog/apache-access-log/) that explains it all to us.
-Let’s use that to ingest and parse the logs
+Let’s use that to ingest and parse the logs.

     library(tidyverse) |>
         suppressPackageStartupMessages() |>